 You might need different sorts of equipment according your duration of holiday and route of trekking.
 For equipment please kindly contact us.

 Yes, you can find all sorts of trekking gears in Nepal which you can buy or rent as you wish.
 We will assist you if necessary.

 Normally a porter will carry more or less 20 kilos and every 2 person basis we provide a porter.
-A porter really makes you massive different in term of avoiding burden of kilos to carry yourself and enjoying with amazing nature during the stunning Himalaya.
-As you know this is also nice way of supporting local life directly and adds extra value on our trip.
+A porter really makes you massif different in term of avoiding burden of kilos to carry yourself and enjoying with amazing nature during the stunning Himalaya.
+As you know this is the best way of supporting local employee directly and adds extra value on our trip.
 You can only carry your small day pack.